 “Kyron is already a member of the ORU basketball family, and I am very happy that we will be able to keep him here for another season.”

 “It’s always been a dream of mine to make my career coaching basketball,” said Stokes.
 “I am honored and excited that I can start here at ORU, a school where I have spent many great years already.”

 A native of Mansfield, Texas, Stokes spent the 2011-12 season as a graduate assistant on the ORU men’s basketball coaching staff.
 In that capacity, Stokes assisted with practices, film exchange and stat keeping, helping the Golden Eagles to a 27-7 record and a Summit League regular season title.

 ORU also participated in the National Invitation Tournament during Stokes’ season on the bench, and they earned victories over Texas Tech, Missouri State, SMU and No. 8 Xavier.

 Stokes graduated from ORU in May of 2012 with a B.S. in Marketing.
 He also earned his MBA from ORU in 2015.
-He and his wife Brittany reside in Tulsa, and they have a two daughters, Briley and Kynlee.
+He and his wife Brittany reside in Tulsa, and they have a three daughters, Miracle, Briley and Kynlee.